Nixpkgs security tracker

 pkgs.apache-airflow

-Programmatically author, schedule and monitor data pipelines
+Platform to programmatically author, schedule and monitor workflows

 Package maintainers